RomchaDev/GoodAds/ApiDocumentation.md

 Tables:

-TokenUsers // 1 row = 1 LoginResponse
+TokenUsers // 1 row = 1 TokenUser

 Ads // 1 row = 1 Ad

-UserRequests // 1 row = {
-    [id //id of request]
-    [User.id //User that requests]
-    [Ad.id // Id of the ad that is going to be advertised.
-The owner of ad can be got by Ad.userId] }

-AdRequests // 1 row = {
+Requests // 1 row = {
     [id // id of request]
-    [Ad.id // Id of the ad that is going to be advertised] [Advertiser.id //User that is going to advertise] }
+    [Advertiser.id // User that is going to advertise] [Ad.id // Id of the ad that is going to be advertised] }

-Difference between UserRequests and AdRequests:
-UserRequests is used for advertisable could see who wants to advertise their ad AdRequest is used for advertisers could see the ads that advertisable want them to advertise